ColinLeung-NiloCat/UnityURPToonLitShaderExample/README.md

 How to try this shader in my project?
 -------------------
-1. Clone a .shader & two .hlsl files into your URP project (needs URP 7.2.1 or above)
+1. Clone all files into your URP project.
-2. Put these 3 files them inside the same folder.
+2. Put these files inside the same folder.
 3. Change your character's material's shader to "SimpleURPToonLitExample(With Outline)"
 4. (optional) edit material properties
 5. DONE